 We can easily say that assessments, whether they’re technical, general, linguistic or certificate-based, are definitely one of those tools.

-Another thing that is really interesting about taking an assessment is that you get to know a little bit more about yourself when faced with a challenge that you usually wouldn’t face.
+Another thing that is really interesting about taking an assessment is that you get to know a little bit more about yourself when faced with a challenge that you usually wouldn’t suffer.

 How can you prepare yourself for an assessment?